Pairadux/Pairadux/README.md

 - :school: I graduated from Bainbridge High School in May of 2022, and am currently attending Valdosta State University with a major in Computer Science and a minor in mathematics.
 - :mount_fuji: I love learning about other cultures and their languages, and hope to one day be a polyglot.-->

 # 👋 Hello World!
-I'm AustinCGause.
+I'm Austin Gause.

 I'm a passionate web developer, an avid learner, and a lover of cultures.
 Here's a bit more about me: